by Bob Burridge ©2020 (update of 2016 article)

 Romans 13:6-7, “For because of this you also pay taxes, for they are God’s ministers attending continually to this very thing.
 Render therefore to all their due: taxes to whom taxes are due, customs to whom customs, fear to whom fear, honor to whom honor.”

 Government has a right to collect reasonable taxes.
-Funds are needed to carry out their duties of law enforcement and defense.
+Funds are needed to carry out their duties of enacting laws, law enforcement, carying out justice, and national defense.
 If those who protect us are to bear the sword, we need to make sure they have swords, and the training to use them.
 Of course we take this to mean whatever modern weapons are available and helpful in carrying out their biblical duties, not just literal swords.
 At times governments impose other fees to curtail dishonest trade practices.
-When there are other revenues or customs, these charges should also be paid.
+When there are other proper revenues or customs, these charges should also be paid.

 Under the economic system God set up for Ancient Israel during the Levitical Period, there was a single fixed amount each household had to pay.
 The only percentage fee was the Tithe (one tenth of every income).
 But that was designated to support the Priests, cover the costs of worship, and for care of the truly needy.
 It was administered by the religious leaders, not the civil leaders.